adamluzsi/adamluzsi/resume.md

     * Passionate about knowledge sharing, contributing to learning materials, and guiding aspiring developers.
 * **Payment Systems Development**: Contributed significantly to enhancing payment systems and reducing costs via intelligent payment routing.
-* **Acquiring Registration System Development**: Involved in the development of the company's acquiring registration system, which involved tasks such as registering to acquiring hosts and preparing terminals for payments.
+* **Acquiring Registration System Development**: Developing the company's acquiring registration system involved tasks such as registering to acquiring-hosts and preparing payment terminals.
 * **Marketing Automation Knowledge**: Experienced in using various marketing automation tools and strategies.
 * **Data Warehouse Management**: Experienced in designing, developing and maintaining a distributed database warehouse and its segmenting features.